Disability-Income Insurance

 Disability insurance contracts, like most insurance policies, vary widely, but most have the following common provisions.

 An elimination period that can range from 30 days or more.
 The elimination period (aka waiting period) is the initial period of disability when benefits are not paid.
 Think of the elimination period as a time deductible instead of the usual money deductible, but offers the same advantages for the insurer.
-It helps to eliminate small claims, and reduces premiums by reducing the potential payout.
+It reduces small claims and reduces premiums by reducing the potential payout.
 Because most disability is short in duration, premiums can be substantially less simply by choosing a longer elimination period.
 For instance, extending the elimination period from 30 days to 90 days can reduce the premium by more than 50%.

 The benefit period is the maximum length of time that disability benefits will be paid.
 Typical benefit periods are 2, 5, or 10 years, or they can extend to age 65 or 70.
 It is generally better to buy a policy with a longer benefit period, because the price per month is much less for a longer term policy, and while most disabilities are brief, the longer the insured is disabled, the more likely it will be permanent.